brainflow-dev/brainflow/docs/UserAPI.rst

 BrainFlow data acqusition API is board agnostic, so **to select a specific board you need to pass BrainFlow's board id to BoardShim's constructor and an instance of BrainFlowInputParams structure** which should hold information for your specific board, check :ref:`supported-boards-label`. for details.
 This abstraction allows you to switch boards without any changes in code.

 In BoardShim, all board data is returned as a 2d array.
-Rows in this array may contain timestamps, EEG and EMG data and so on.
+This array may contain samples of timestamps, EEG and EMG data and so on.
+In row-major languages the rows are the channels and the columns the data samples, in column-major languages (MATLAB, Julia) it's the opposite; the columns are the channels and the rows the samples.
 To see instructions how to query specific kind of data check :ref:`data-format-label` and :ref:`code-samples-label`.

 Python API Reference
 ----------------------